 We’re aware of the challenges a university environment can bring to staff and student mental health alike.
 Moving away from support networks for the first time, academic pressure, financial worries, rising debt and the uncertainty of the graduate job market can all trigger mental ill health or worsen existing mental health issues in students.
 Long working hours, a culture of overwork, isolation, and increasing pressures from league tables means that stress and burnout is common from PhD students to vice-chancellors.

-78% of students reported experiencing mental health issues in the last year – but less than half had sought support
+78% of students reported experiencing mental health issues in a given year – but less than half had sought support

 66% of academics with mental health issues say their ill health is directly related to work